russellballestrini/russell.ballestrini.net/content/2019-02-05-hybrid-hot-water-heater-saves-69-percent-on-energy-consumption.rst

 .. image:: /uploads/2019/ao-smith-hybrid-hot-water-heater.jpg
    :alt: AO Smith Hybrid Hot Water Heater
    :align: right
+   :width: 350

-My `new unit <https://www.amazon.com/gp/product/B079RCGK12/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B079RCGK12&linkCode=as2&tag=russellball0b-20&linkId=7590d68023bc0d6b244587826aea587e>`_), transfers heat from the ambient air to heat water.
+My `new unit <https://www.amazon.com/gp/product/B079RCGK12/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B079RCGK12&linkCode=as2&tag=russellball0b-20&linkId=7590d68023bc0d6b244587826aea587e>`_ transfers ambient heat from the air into water.
 The technology is relatively old, basically an air conditioner or refrigerator run in reverse.
 Instead of dumping the cold into the tank, it dumps hot and as a by-product is produces cold air.
 Yes that's right, this unit will suppliment your summer cooling because it will dump cold air while it produces hot water.
 It also serves as a dehumidifier, so I no longer need to run one of those!

 The install was mostly identical to a normal hot water heater, however there are a couple extra requirements: